Leuwam Tesfai

 Tesfai also shares her expertise as a speaker on energy regulations in the international program of the National Association of Regulatory Utility Commissioners, collaborating with the U.S. Department of State in Africa and South America.
 She has effectively represented California at the United Nations Conference of Parties (COP) on Climate Change.

-Her commitment extends to various leadership roles: she serves on the board of the League of Women Voters San Francisco, holds a position on the Executive Committee of the Environmental Law Section of the California Bar, and is an active member of the American Association of Blacks in Energy.
+Her commitment extends to various leadership roles: she serves on the board of the League of Women Voters San Francisco, holds a position on the Executive Committee of the Environmental Law Section of the California Bar, is an Advisory Board Member for the Center for Law, Energy & the Environment at Berkeley Law, and is an active member of the American Association of Blacks in Energy.

 Her educational background includes completing her studies at Emory University and the University of San Francisco School of Law.